 Irina is a Fellow of Higher Education Academy (FHEA).
 Before her PhD at the OU, Irina taught a variety of academic university courses to undergraduate and graduate students in English-medium settings.
 She was involved in all stages of the teaching of these courses: from course design to course delivery and assessment.

-Cognitive processes during reading, linguistics, technology-enhanced learning, accessibility of education, online behavioural measures, computer-supported collaborative learning, literacy
+human-computer interaction, technology-enhanced learning, accessibility of education, computer-supported collaborative learning, literacy

-Language acquisition and language development, applied linguistics, academic skills, technology-enhanced learning, blended learning, research methods in social sciences (quantitative, qualitative and mixed methods)
+TESOL, applied linguistics, academic skills, technology-enhanced learning, blended learning, research methods in social sciences (qualitative and mixed methods)